Tuning into your stress

 You can reflect on the stressful situation: is it really a threat?
 You can understand when you feel your body reacting that it is just an automatic response designed to help and you can self soothe saying to yourself’ it’s just the stress response, I’m OK’.

-Knowing you feel emotionally can help you to process the threat from a different angle: ‘how can I resolved the frustration’ ‘I’m angry because they’ve crossed a line – but do I need to be more flexible in my thinking?’
+Knowing how you feel emotionally can help you to process the threat from a different angle: ‘how can I resolved the frustration’ ‘I’m angry because they’ve crossed a line – but do I need to be more flexible in my thinking?’
 I’d normally run away – is that going to be helpful here?

 Tuning also helps us to realise that we need to step in and help our body.